 As is usual with SPC official reports and documents, matters relating to national security and sovereignty take a prominent place.
 The SPC reiterates that its foreign-related adjudication work serves the domestic and external greater situations.
 This section highlights two areas of service in protection of national security and sovereignty:

-• protecting China’s investments abroad.
+protecting China’s investments abroad.
 Cases so classified include infrastructure-related cases, trade cases, and shipping cases.
 The principal accomplishment is issuing a judicial interpretation on the hearing of independent letter of guarantee (demand guarantee) disputes and unifying the rules governing such disputes.
-These developments, which have come through several SPC cases (discussed here) and the end 2021 Conference Summary, have been flagged on this blog.
+These developments, which have come through several SPC cases (discussed here) and the end 2021 Conference Summary, have been flaggedonthisblog.
 A long-pending China International Commercial Court (CICC) case may provide additional guidance.

 c.
 Creating a Legalized International Business Environment

-vii.
+v.
+Respecting international conventions and international practices (customs or usage, by which is meant trade/commercial practices or usages).
+As mentioned here, the SPC is drafting a judicial interpretation on the application of international conventions and treaties and international practices and has issued related typical cases. vi.
+Application of (foreign (non-mainland) governing law.
+Since 2013, the courts have applied foreign law in 542 cases.
+My draft article discusses related issues briefly. vii.
 Cross-border recognition and enforcement of judgments: Since 2013, the courts nationwide have considered 7,313 cases of applications for recognition and enforcement of civil and commercial judgments from foreign courts.
 My draft article discusses the evolution of this policy.
 The report mentions the enforcement of Chinese judgments abroad.

 d.
 Serving national maritime policy

 The report underlines that the SPC’s maritime adjudication work directly serves foreign trade shipping and marine development to maintain national [judicial] sovereignty and related national interests.
 The report mentions that the SPC issued judicial interpretations on maritime litigation jurisdiction, and issued judicial interpretations for hearing cases of compensation for damage to marine natural resources and ecological environment.
 The SPC and the Supreme People’s Procuratorate issued regulations on handling public interest litigation cases on marine natural resources and ecological environment, and released related typical cases.
+The report mentions China’s work on becoming an international maritime justice center (See my article in the Diplomat).
+Related accomplishments include the SPC expanding the network of maritime courts and their dispatched tribunals and the report highlights that more parties without a jurisdictional link with China have chosen the jurisdiction of the Chinese maritime courts (for a different view from the official one, see Professor Vivienne Bath’s research on parallel litigation involving the Chinese maritime courts).

 e.
 Improving international commercial dispute resolution mechanisms to serve high-quality development of the BRI